 software industry at this time.

 Artificial Intelligence (AI) is the concept of machines being able to carry out tasks in a smart way.
-It emphasises on the creation of intelligent machines which work and react like humans.
+It emphasises on the creation of intelligent machines that work and react like humans.
 At the core, AI is training the systems to perform certain tasks, better and faster than humans.
+There are so many things that AI can do, so it’s no surprise that so many businesses and industries are trying to find ways to incorporate this into their operations.
+Perhaps more companies should consider doing this.
+Companies, like Torc Robotics (go here), could be contacted to help businesses become much more innovative.

-Machine Learning is a current application of AI based around the idea that we should just give machines access to data and let them learn for themselves.
+Machine Learning is a current application of AI-based around the idea that we should just give machines access to data and let them learn for themselves.
 Machine Learning is an important part of AI that gives computer systems the ability to learn with data, without being explicitly programmed.
 It is the vital force driving the growth of Artificial Intelligence.
+It’s no wonder that more businesses are making use of a software development company to help them with things like this, as it helps them stay ahead of the competition!

 There are a number of businesses which have already embraced the power of AI into their applications.
 For example, face recognition in Facebook, product recommendations on e-commerce platforms like Amazon, etc.